Projects

 -

-Other partners: MPG-FhG Collaboration Project with Fraunhofer FIRST, SCAI, IAIS, ITWM and Max-Planck Friedrich Miescher Laboratory, Institute for biological Cybernetics, Institute for Informatics, Institute for Molecular Genetics (information at Fraunhofer ITWM)
+Other partners: MPG-FhG Collaboration Project with Fraunhofer FIRST, SCAI, IAIS, ITWM and Max-Planck Friedrich Miescher Laboratory, Institute for biological Cybernetics, Institute for Informatics, Institute for Molecular Genetics

 - Learning and Inference Platform